rhiot/gitbook/gateway/index.md

 between the sensors and the data center.
 Under the hood, Rhiot gateway is the fat jar running [Vert.x](http://vertx.io) and Apache Camel.

-Rhiot also supports [Eclipse Kura](https://www.eclipse.org/kura) based gateways.
-In particular Rhiot gateway can communicate with Kura gateway (and reversely) deployed on the same device.
+Regardless of providing its own gateway, Rhiot also provides some additional utilities to make working with [Eclipse Kura](https://www.eclipse.org/kura) based gateways easier.
+See [Eclipse Kura support](kura/index.md).